Rosanna shuffle

-The Rosanna Shuffle is the drum pattern from the Grammy Award winning Toto hit "Rosanna".
+The Rosanna shuffle is the drum pattern from the 1982 Toto song "Rosanna".
 It is known as a "half-time shuffle" and shows "definite jazz influence".
 It features ghost notes and is derived from the combination of what Jeff Porcaro, who plays on the song's recording, calls the "Bernard Purdie half time shuffle" (Purdie shuffle) and the "John Bonham beat" (from "Fool in the Rain") with the well-known Bo Diddley beat.
-The pattern is notoriously difficult.